panda3d/panda3d-docs/programming/networking/distributed/distributed-object.rst

-.. _distributed-boject:
+.. _distributed-object:

 Distributed Objects
 ===================

 Distributed Objects are the base for all things that should be managed over the distributed network.
-May it be players, level objects, the level itself, a message object for chat messages and really anything else in the application world.
+This may include players, level objects, the level itself, a message object for chat messages and really anything else in the application world.

 As seen in earlier sections, they can be created on the client repositories and,